Randy Exelby: Biography

 Exelby was born in Toronto, Ontario.
 His father, Clare Exelby, is a former Canadian Football League player.
-His nephew Kyle Capobianco is a defenceman with the Arizona Coyotes.
+His nephew Kyle Capobianco is also a professional ice hockey player.

 As a youth, Exelby played in the 1978 Quebec International Pee-Wee Hockey Tournament with the Toronto Shopsy's minor ice hockey team with future NHL goalie Bob Essensa.

-Exelby made his NHL debut on January 27, 1989 against the Buffalo Sabres.
+Exelby made his NHL debut on January 27, 1989, against the Buffalo Sabres.
 He entered the game in the second period when the starting goalie, Patrick Roy, had to go to the washroom.
 He won the Rob Capellupo Award while playing for the Phoenix Roadrunners.

 In 1994, he started a chain of hockey equipment shops in the Phoenix, Arizona area called "Behind the Mask".
 It currently operates in three full-service retail stores.
-He had three team shops at all three Polar Ice locations and all three rinks are under new ownership The Peoria and Gilbert locations are now operated by AZ Ice and the Chandler location is now operated by Ice Den of Chandler.
+He had three team shops at all three Polar Ice locations and all three rinks are under the new ownership of AZ Ice and the Chandler location now the Peoria and Gilbert locations are now operated by Ice Den of Chandler.